mirand863/hitac/README.md

   train              Input FASTA file containing the sequences for training test               Input FASTA file containing the sequences for taxonomy
                      prediction
-  predictions        Output file to write the prediction
+  predictions        Output file to write the predictions

 optional arguments:
   -h, --help         show this help message and exit